KazaiMazai/SwiftletModel/README.md

 ```

-That's pretty much it.
-EntityModel macro will generate all the necessary stuff to
+EntityModel macro will generate all the necessary things to
 make our model conform to `EntityModelProtocol` requirements.

 <details><summary>EntityModelProtocol definitions</summary>